Grigori Rasputin (Hellboy)

-Grigori Yefimovich Rasputin is a fictional supervillain in the comic book series Hellboy.
-The character was created by Mike Mignola and John Byrne, and was based on the real life Russian mystic of the same name.
+Grigori Yefimovich Rasputin is a supervillain in the American comic book series Hellboy.
+The character was created by Mike Mignola and John Byrne, and was based on the real-life Russian mystic of the same name.
 Rasputin serves as the second archenemy of Hellboy after the Ogdru Jahad.

 Fictional biography

 In 1895, questioning his powers and purpose, Rasputin is visited by the witch Baba Yaga who told him that he is destined to father a new age.
 Rasputin then allowed Baba Yaga to take a fragment of his soul and hide it within the roots of Yggdrasil to become immortal.
 It was only after his assassination by Prince Felix Yusupov on December 16, 1916 that Rasputin is contacted by the Ogdru Jahad as he is revived.
 They enlisted him as their mortal agent in the world.
 Soon after, Rasputin was contacted by the Nazis to begin development on an occult method for ending the war.
 From this, Project Ragna Rok was born.
 The Nazis sought to use Rasputin to defeat the Allies, but Rasputin knew this would never happen.
 He merely intended to use the Nazis' resources as long as he could to achieve his own goals: to trigger the apocalypse which would jumpstart a new Eden.